Mass–energy equivalence: Einstein: mass–energy equivalence

+Albert Einstein was familiar with the electromagnetic research ideas, his approach to mass-energy equivalence was completely different.
 Einstein did not write the exact formula E = mc^{2} in his 1905 Annus Mirabilis paper "Does the Inertia of an object Depend Upon Its Energy Content?"; rather, the paper states that if a body gives off the energy L by emitting light, its mass diminishes by L/c^{2}.
 This formulation relates only a change Δm in mass to a change L in energy without requiring the absolute relationship.
 The relationship convinced him that mass and energy can be seen as two names for the same underlying, conserved physical quantity.
 He has stated that the laws of conservation of energy and conservation of mass are "one and the same".
 Einstein elaborated in a 1946 essay that "the principle of the conservation of mass… proved inadequate in the face of the special theory of relativity.
 It was therefore merged with the energy conservation principle—just as, about 60 years before, the principle of the conservation of mechanical energy had been combined with the principle of the conservation of heat [thermal energy].
 We might say that the principle of the conservation of energy, having previously swallowed up that of the conservation of heat, now proceeded to swallow that of the conservation of mass—and holds the field alone."